quinlan-lab/constraint-tools/README.md

       Number of slurm jobs to use.
 ```

-Process substitution in the `predict-germline-model` CLI is not supported.
+Process substitution in the CLI is not supported.

 ## Input Data